grepmonkey/GettingAndCleaningDataCourseProject/CodeBook.md

         - "(|)|-|," -> ""

-6) The new dataset was aggregated by activity and subject.
+6) The new dataset was aggregated by activity and subject and the mean function applied.

 --- END ---